 See, much better.
 And the stuff isn’t even painted yet!

-Oh yeah, and since I didn’t need all eight of the pieces that I purchased (I only had to cut into one of my back-up pieces for that confusing-at-first scarf joint) our material cost ended up being $67.
-Add the cost of the Kreg Crown Pro ($30) put my total project cost at just $97.
+Our material cost ended up being $67.
+Add the cost of the Kreg Crown Pro ($30)and my total project cost at just $97.
 Not bad!
 We’ve seen enough house listings that say “crown molding throughout” to know that it’s a nice selling point – and now we’re one room closer to a fully crowned house.